 The IRS then levied on the taxpayer’s assets.

-The taxpayer filed suit in U.S. Tax Court, asking the court to invalidate the levy because the taxpayer was prevented from requesting a CDP hearing due to the IRS’s failure to mail a Final Notice of Intent to Levy to the proper address.
+The taxpayer filed suit in U.S. Tax Court, asking the court to invalidate the IRS levy because the taxpayer was prevented from requesting a CDP hearing due to the IRS’s failure to mail a Final Notice of Intent to Levy to the proper address.

 The IRS moved to dismiss the tax court petition–arguing that the U.S. Tax Court lacked jurisdiction over the matter because the taxpayer did not request a CDP hearing timely.

-- The tax court granted the IRS’s motion to dismiss, reasoning that it lacked the authority to grant relief without a notice of determination.
+The tax court granted the IRS’s motion to dismiss, reasoning that it lacked the authority to grant relief without a notice of determination.

 Because it is a challenge on the merits, not a jurisdictional challenge, the Tax Anti-Injunction Act bars the taxpayer from bringing suit before first paying the tax and suing for a refund.
 So the Seventh Circuit concluded that the levy must stand.
-This effectively puts an end to this process for taxpayers in the Seventh Circuit.
+This effectively puts an end to this process for challenging IRS collection actions for taxpayers in the Seventh Circuit.